EPFL-LAP/fpga21-scaled-tech/README.md

 The script for generating the SPICE netlists and measuring the delay of feedback intracluster wires (from the output of one LUT to inputs of other LUTs in the same cluster) and the delay of distributing an intercluster signal from the global wires to the LUT inputs is contained in [wire_delays/local_wires.py](https://github.com/EPFL-LAP/fpga21-scaled-tech/blob/master/wire_delays/local_wires.py).
 It provides various options, like repeater insertion and layer planning, described in the docstrings of the file.

-The same directory also contains a script that models global wire delay in a simplified manner, so as to appropriately size the drivers and determine tha maximum logical lengths of wires in a given technology and with a given cluster size ([global_wires.py](https://github.com/EPFL-LAP/fpga21-scaled-tech/blob/master/wire_delays/global_wires.py)]).
+The same directory also contains a script that models global wire delay in a simplified manner, so as to appropriately size the drivers and determine the maximum logical lengths of wires in a given technology and with a given cluster size ([global_wires.py](https://github.com/EPFL-LAP/fpga21-scaled-tech/blob/master/wire_delays/global_wires.py)]).

 Besides the delay modeling scripts, the directory also contains the scripts to generate the required numbers and plot the figures representing feedback delays in various settings, as used in the paper.
 To generate the data, run [get_figure_data.py](https://github.com/EPFL-LAP/fpga21-scaled-tech/blob/master/wire_delays/get_figure_data.py), without any arguments, which will produce additional Python files, containing the data, tagged with appropriate labels for plotting.